tbarlow12/projector/README.md

 ### Running CLI from src

-In the root of the repo, run `npm link` to create a symbolic link in your local npm configuration.
+In the root of the repo, run `npm run build` to build the project.
+Then run `npm link` (you might need to use `sudo`) to create a symbolic link in your local npm configuration.
 If you'd like to use projector in a separate directory, navigate to that directory and run `npm link projector`.

 You will then be able to execute commands with the `pjr` executable inside that directory.